isb-cgc/readthedocs/docs/source/sections/webapp/Variable-Favorites.rst

 To create a new Variable Favorite:

 - Name your new favorite; you can create many favorites and use them later when working with workbooks.
+- Select attributes and features for your variable list by performing one or more of these actions:

-- Clicking on a program (TCGA, CCLE, TARGET) will display relevant filters (attributes and features) under the **COMMON** tab.
+  - Common Filter Selection - Click on a program (TCGA, CCLE, TARGET) to display relevant filters (attributes and features) under the **COMMON** tab.

-  * Check the checkbox adjacent to each attribute or feature that you are interested in.
+    * Check the checkbox adjacent to each feature that you are interested in.
 They will display in the **Selected Variables** panel.
-(Note that checking these filters will also check the filters under the under programs, if it is on the list.)
+(Note that checking these filters will also check the filters under the under programs, if they are on that list.)

+  - Clinical Filter Feature Search - Click on a program (TCGA, CCLE, TARGET) and then click the  **CLINICAL SEARCH** tab.
+This filter allows the user to search by any clinical feature in the selected program that is present in the most recent data uploaded for that program.

+    * Enter one or more characters in the **Feature Search** field.
+A list of features containing these characters displays.
+Select a feature from the list and it will display in the **Selected Variables** panel.

+  - Favorites Filter Selection - Click on **FAVORITES** tab (in the same row as TCGA, CCLE and TARGET programs).
+This displays your existing Variable Favorite lists, and their component features.
+These features can now be selected for a new Variable Favorite list by checking the checkbox adjacent to each feature that you are interested in.
+They will display in the **Selected Variables** panel.

+  - User Data Filter Search - Click on **USER DATA** tab (in the same row as TCGA, CCLE and TARGET programs).
+This option allows you to select by filters that you have uploaded using the upload data functionality.
+It's separated by projects within your program; a drop down list will display the associated features.

+- Verify that all your selected filters are displayed in the **Selected Variables** panel on the right-hand side.
+Clicking **Clear All** will remove all selected filters.
 - Click **Save As Favorite** to save the Variable list.

 Common Filter List by Program